 - A second Methodist Chapel appeared in 1881 in the Mission Hall which was situated in the Terrace, Sunninghill.

 A National school was a school founded in 19th century England and Wales by the National Society for Promoting Religious Education.
-These schools provided elementary education, in accordance with the teaching of the Church of England, to the poor.
-St. Michael’s was established as a National school in 1818 on Sunninghill Common close to the site of the present day school in School Road, Sunninghill which was built in 1883.
+These schools provided elementary education for the poor in accordance with the teaching of the Church of England.
+St. Michael’s was established as a National school in 1818 on Sunninghill Common, close to the site of the present day school in School Road, Sunninghill which was built in 1883.

 A small school was opened in the vestry room at the Methodist Chapel in Cheapside in 1865.
 Cheapside subsequently got its own National school.
 Planning for it started in 1866 but it was not built until 1874.